IanWearsHat/RPG/README.md

 # RPG

 ## Current Objectives:
-- [ ] Make a basic dialogue system
 - [ ] Add animations to characters by using spritesheets
 - [ ] Add quality things
   - [ ] Make buttons that don't look like they're default unity buttons